joseborges/open-websoccer-plugins/README.md

 This repository pretends to be the home of all plugins made for OpenWebSoccer-Sim that i can find online.

 With OpenWebSoccer-Sim PHP based web application your website visitors can manage a virtual fantasy football (soccer) team and play with it against other users.
 They can set the tactics for the next match, trade players, train their team, look for new talents in their youth section or extend their stadium.
 The software simulates all matches automatically and in real-time.
 It can produces match reports with a live ticker similar to what you know from popular news websites.
-Setup your own football online game in order to attract new website visitors, make money through premium features or for playing against colleagues in your company intranet. **[Download now!](https://github.com//joseborges/open-websoccer/releases)**
+Setup your own football online game in order to attract new website visitors, make money through premium features or for playing against colleagues in your company intranet.

 # Available Plugins (use at your own risk!!!)
 Please follow CAREFULLY the plugin author's instructions since you have the full responsability for installing them on your [original openwebsoccer](https://github.com/ihofmann/open-websoccer).